Germans downbeat on chances of Greek deal next week

 "If people are under the impression that aid could be paid out in April, I think this is wrong," she said.

-In the meantime, the ECB is keeping Greek banks afloat with emergency loans to cope with heavy deposit outflows and raised the ceiling for that lending to 73 billion euros (53 billion pounds) on Tuesday.
+In the meantime, the ECB is keeping Greek banks afloat with emergency loans to cope with heavy deposit outflows and raised the ceiling for that lending to 73 billion euros on Tuesday.

 Draghi said on Wednesday there was no date for ending it, adding that it was "entirely depending on the conditions that will be in place" after talks between Greece and its lenders.